ashishmehra98/static-page-testing/README.md

 # Pre-commit: Runs prettier and eslint --fix on staged files
 ```

+#### Package manager

+- The repository uses **Yarn Classic (1.22.x)**.
+Running Yarn 2+/Berry will rewrite `yarn.lock` and introduce `.yarnrc.yml`/
+  `.yarn/` metadata that we do not commit.
+If you have Corepack enabled, pin to `yarn@1.22.22` (already declared in
+  `package.json`) to keep the lockfile stable.
+- The build script will attempt to clear `.next/` before running and will fall back to a standalone `.next-turbo-cache`
+  directory if `NEXT_CACHE_DIR` is not set.
+This avoids failing builds when `.next/cache` is mounted or otherwise busy in
+  certain container environments.

+### Memory diagnostics

+Deploys include a lightweight memory report endpoint to help investigate issues like the rising baseline seen in hosting metrics.

+- Set an environment variable `DIAGNOSTICS_TOKEN` to require an `x-diagnostic-token` header for access (optional but recommended).
+- Request `GET /api/diagnostics/memory` to retrieve current RSS, heap usage, resource statistics, and whether GC is exposed.
+- Use the response to correlate heap growth with uptime and identify whether the process is accumulating memory without requests.
+- Follow the [memory diagnostics guide](docs/memory-diagnostics.md) for step-by-step instructions on sampling, interpreting trends, and deciding whether a leak is present.

 ### Git Hooks

 This project uses Husky to automatically run code quality checks before commits: